GS1 DataBar Coupon: Issues with old coupon code

 Because the size of the traditional UPC/EAN barcode is limited, a great deal of additional information often had to be entered manually at the time of purchase, and complex offers such as "buy a shampoo and conditioner, and get a hair gel free" were impossible to encode.
 The manual entry process generally delayed the purchase transaction and introduced errors, inconveniencing customers and raising costs for retailers.
 In addition, because GS1 has started assigning Company Prefixes that are more than 6 digits long, but UPC/EAN barcodes can only accommodate 6-digit prefixes, companies with prefixes longer than 6 digits cannot use the old system at all.

 In order to address these problems, GS1 came up with a new solution for coupon barcodes.
 Instead of using a UPC barcode with an Extended UCC/EAN part, it decided to use a single GS1 DataBar Expanded Stacked (formerly RSS Expanded Stacked) barcode.
 This barcode can hold up to 74 numeric digits or 41 alphanumeric characters, and can be encoded with multiple coupon-specific Application Identifiers such as expiration date, serial number, etc.

 New DataBar Coupon timeline

 GS1 laid out specific instructions detailing how to compose coupon data using the DataBar Expanded Stacked barcode symbology.
 The new standard was rolled out in two phases: first there was an interim phase where the UPC remained along with the expanded barcode for backward compatibility.
 This interim process started in 2007.
 By 2011, the final phase with stand alone Expanded Stacked barcodes went into effect, and as of June 30, 2015 the GS1 DataBar is the USA industry standard for coupons.

 Human readable

 Having coupon barcodes in a human-readable format is important when the barcode does not scan and manual entry is required.
-It is recommended that the GS1 Company Prefix and offer code, separated by a dash, is stated on top of Expanded Stacked barcode.
-Although OCR-B is widely used as a human readable font, any font that clearly states the human readable part will be sufficient.
+The GS1 Company Prefix and offer code, separated by a dash, are shown as the human-readable interpretation of the barcode.